nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Maybe you don't know what modules are out there, and want to know what GEH modules are available.

-You can type `search GEH` to display all CG modules available:
+You can type `search GEH` to display all GEH modules available:

 ```shell
 ~$ search GEH